Cooperation with the Energy Community

 - Directive 2005/89/EC of the European Parliament and of the Council of 18 January 2006 concerning measures to safeguard security of electricity supply and infrastructure investment.

-The following legal acts have been developed based on cooperation with European experts to implement the above-mentioned acts:
+The following legal acts have been developed and enacted based on cooperation with European experts to implement the above-mentioned acts:

 - Law of Georgia on Energy and Water Supply